 Once a year, probably around the end of autumn, farmers would come to Lhasa with strings of donkeys to clean out the toilets.
 The door or hatch at the back of the toilet would be opened and the waste matter shoveled out.
 My uncle Tomjor-la insisted that it didn’t smell that much because it was mixed in with the ash, but probably it had also dried out considerably because of the general dryness of the Tibetan air.
 The waste-matter would be bagged into coarse yak-hair sacks and loaded on the backs of the donkeys.
 The farmer would then wash his shovel and drive his donkeys back to his farm where he would spread the fertilizer over his fields, where it would decompose and mix in with the soil, till spring plowing.
 From what I was told it seemed that when farmers emptied toilets in rural areas they would pay the house-holders some small amount, a trangka or two, such being the value of this human fertilizer.
 But in towns and cities like Lhasa or Gyangtse they did not pay.

-Christoph von Fürer-Haimendorf, the Austrian ethnologist, who published his masterly study of the Sherpas in 1964, observed that the Sherpas of Solokhumbu paid Tibetans who had come across the border (who they called “Khampas”) to clear out their toilets for them annually.
+Christoph von Fürer-Haimendorf, the Austrian ethnologist, who published his masterly study on the Sherpas in 1964, observed that the Sherpas of Solokhumbu paid Tibetans who had come across the border (who they called “Khampas”) to clear out their toilets for them annually.
 Haimendorf mentions that the rather stiff price of Rs.
 30 per toilet was charged by the Tibetans.
 This is just conjecture but it is possible that the Sherpas may have become influenced by Nepali/Hindu caste prejudices, where any task involving handling of human waste was an big taboo.
 No such prejudices (tib. namtok) existed in Tibet.

 Tibetans are, of course, no more hygienically inclined than other people.
 Some might even say they were less so.
 So why did most homes in Tibetan villages and even in Lhasa have basic toilets from the old days, when the lack of toilets in the rest of the developing world (including China) is still an enormous problem that the Gates Foundation with all its resources is unable to overcome?
 From India we have had a succession of news report about “lack of toilets increasing rape attacks on women”.
 So much so that Bollywood has released a film with a social message Toilet: a Love Story, highlighting this issue.

 This is just a throwaway speculation of mine but I think that in the case of Tibet, it was recognized from very early on that human waste was not an icky pollutant but a valuable resource, one that had to be collected and stored –– hence toilets.
-Most of Tibet is arid, especially Central and Western Tibet.
+Most of Tibet is arid, especially Western and parts of Central Tibet.
 Agricultural land is generally of poor quality and such naturally occuring mulch or composting agents as leaves, grass etc., are not plentiful.
 Furthermore even animal dung cannot be spared for fertilizing fields as it is required for cooking and heating fuel.
 So in the end all you have is yak-dung ash and human waste to grow your crops.
 So naturally you had to have a store-room (or toilet) at the back of your house to husband this precious resource .

 The use of human excrement as fertilizer was common practice in ancient times in Europe and Asia.
 These days this is still widespread in China and in some developing nations.
 The use of untreated human feces as fertilizer is a risky practice as it may contain disease-causing pathogens.
 These risks are eliminated by proper composting but this this does not happen in China, from accounts I received from prisoners who performed forced labor in Laogai prison farms.
 Raw human feces is mixed with urine and stirred by prisoners in large slurry tanks or ponds.
 The “precious” liquid mixture is carried out on the fields in pairs of “honey buckets” or old kerosene cans hanging from bamboo poles.
 This foul-smelling slurry is then ladled out carefully by prisoners on individual plant shoots.
 All Tibetans who did laogai slave-labor (nyetsoe) will know what I am talking about.
 Otherwise check out the great Laogai classic, Prisoner of Mao.
 It is out of print, but you can buy second-hand copies for a dollar or two.